google/openhtf/openhtf/output/web_gui/src/README.md

 ### Backend Structure

 Everything adding to the backend goes in the __init__.py module!
-It requires three main parts:
+It requires two main parts:

-#### Handler Variable
+#### Tornado Handler and Handlers Variable

+If you need to pull information from the backend, then you need to create a Tornado Handler to service it.
+Some required functions:
+- get() - Will return data requested when URL is called.
+Can take arguments that refer to capture groups specified in the regex URL section of the handlers variable.
+- initialize() - Will initialize any variables you request from the backend.
+Must contain the following arguments: station_store, host, port, path.

-This tuple is what OpenHTF will use to configure and add your tornado handler.
+The handlers variable list is what OpenHTF will use to configure and add your tornado handler.
 A simple example:
 ```
-handler=([r'/example/', ExampleHandler],
-		 ['host','port'])
+handlers=[(r'/example/', ExampleHandler),
+		 (r'/example2/', ExampleHandler2)]
 ```
-The tuple consists of two parts:
-- A list containing the regex for the URL you need served, and the name of the handler to serve it to
+The list consists tuples containing the regex for the URL you need served, and the name of the handler to serve it to.
-- A list of backend dependencies needed in your handler, an empty list if none needed.
-Currently, you can get references to the:
-	- station store
-	- host
-	- port
-	- path

 #### Configs Variable